sebpiller/smart-lamp/README.md

 cd ~
 git clone https://github.com/sebpiller/smart-lamp.git
 cd smart-lamp
-git checkout smart-lamp-parent-0.1.5 # or any other tag you may want to build mvn clean install -DskipTests        # skip tests on windows or to speed up the build
+git checkout develop                               # or any other tag you may want to build mvn clean install -DskipUTs -DskipITs -DskipTests  # skip tests on windows or to speed up the build
 ```